DDMAL/Flexible_harmonic_chorale_annotations/README.md

 # FlexibleChoraleHarmonicAnalysis Rpackage

 The R package `FlexibleChoraleHarmonicAnalysis` contains the permutational analysis data for the 571 chorales, as well as several functions for filtering analyses.
-To install it, simply download the `tar.gz` file, open R, change the working directory to the directory where you downloaded the tar ball, and run the command `install.packages("FlexibleChoraleHarmonicAnalysis_0.8.0_R_x86_64-pc-linux-gnu.tar.gz" , repos = NULL)`.
+To install it, simply download the `tar.gz` file, open R, change the working directory to the directory where you downloaded the tar ball (`setwd('FILE_PATH')`), and run the command `install.packages("FlexibleChoraleHarmonicAnalysis_0.8.0_R_x86_64-pc-linux-gnu.tar.gz" , repos = NULL)`.
 You may need to install the following dependencies first, if you don't have them already:
 The package requires `R > 3.2` as well as the <a href="https://cran.r-project.org/web/packages/data.table/index.html">data.table</a>,
  <a href="https://cran.r-project.org/web/packages/stringr">stringr</a>,
 and <a href="https://cran.r-project.org/web/packages/rlang/index.html">rlang</a> packages.
+You can install them with `install.packages("data.table")`, `install.packages("stringr")`, and `install.packages("rlang")`, respectively.
 The package can then be loaded using the command `library(FlexibleChoraleHarmonicAnalsis)`.

 ## Documentation

-You can read access documentation as pdf right here in the file `FlexibleChoraleHarmonicAnalysis_0.8.0.pdf`.
+Once you have installed and loaded the library, the usage can be found in the documentation as pdf right here in the file `FlexibleChoraleHarmonicAnalysis_0.8.0.pdf`.
-Alternatively, once you've installed and loaded the package, you can call `?FlexibleChoraleHarmonicAnalysis` to get started reading the documentation for the package, from within R.
+Alternatively, you can call `?FlexibleChoraleHarmonicAnalysis` to get started reading the documentation for the package, from within R.

 # GUI